nus-cs2103-AY2223S1/tp/docs/team/bensohh.md

 * **New Feature**: `UndoCommand` (Pull Requests [#141](https://github.com/AY2223S1-CS2103T-W09-1/tp/pull/141))
     * **What it does**: This feature allows the user to undo previously executed commands by storing the previous versions of bobaBot and retrieving them when the `undo` command is executed.

-    * **Justification**: When the user makes a mistake and executed an unintended command, they can easily execute `undo` to return the state before executing the unintended command.
-For e.g., if the user accidentally deletes a customer from bobaBot, they can call `undo` to return to the previous state (where the customer is not deleted) instead of having trouble finding out all the details and adding the customer back into the system again.
+    * **Justification**: When the user executes an unintended command, they can easily execute `undo` to return the state before.
+For e.g., if the user accidentally deletes a customer, they can call `undo` to return to the previous state (where the customer is not deleted) instead of having trouble repeating the whole process again.

     *  **Credits**: Inspiration from AB3's Developer's Guide